lifeiscontent/realworld/api/docs/feature-development/graphql/update_mutation.md

 end
 ```

-the following changes will be added to the GraphQL Schema
+the following changes will be added to the [GraphQL Schema][schema.graphql].

 ```graphql
 input UpdateArticleInput {